Black Walnut Dining Table

 Project Challenges and Lessons Learned:

-One of the most fun parts about this project was going to a local warehouse and looking through their collection.
-There were so many options, and the mind just starts racing with what you can do with all of them.
-I ended up selecting this one because it was a good size and thickness, had beautiful grain and color, and most importantly had some very unique cutout features.
-Ok, so the controversy...I did not do this table as an epoxy fill.
-I would estimate that 90% of the slab tables I found online for inspiration and learning were filled with epoxy.
-For me, personally - I just did not like the idea.
-I think it takes away from the natural character of the cut.
-You have this beautiful walnut slab and you are going to fill it up with plastic.
+Now, about the controversy...I chose not to fill this table with epoxy.
+I would estimate that something like 80% of the slab tables I found online for inspiration and learning were filled with epoxy.
+It seems to be the cookie cutter approach on YouTube.
+For me personally, I just did not like the idea.
+I felt that it detracted from the natural character of the wood.
+Why fill a beautiful walnut slab with plastic?
 Meh, but to each their own.
-For the really big cutouts I just did a bark removal and cleanup along the sides.
-I decided to fill the smaller holes with little pieces of wood from other parts of the table.
-Taking the time to get the fits right was important.
-Using the sawdust and wood glue trick will only take you so far.
-This goes the same for the bowtie inlay.
-Get your fit as snug as possible, especially with drastically contrasted woods.
+For the large cutouts and voids I removed the bark and cleaned up the sides.
+For the smaller holes I used little pieces of wood from other parts of the table.
+Taking the time to get the fits right was important as the sawdust and wood glue trick will only take you so far.
+This same approach was used for the bowtie inlay.
+Get your fit as snug as possible, especially when using drastically contrasted woods.